dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 This feature is language versioned.

 *It introduces a breaking change in the grammar, which implies that developers must explicitly enable it.
-In particular, `factory() {}` in a class body used to be a method declaration.
-With this feature it will be a factory constructor declaration.*
+In particular, the feature disallows `var x`, `final x`, and `final T x` as formal parameter declarations in all functions that are not primary constructors.
+Moreover, `factory() {}` in a class body used to be a method declaration whose name is `factory`.
+With this feature, it is a factory constructor declaration whose name is the name of the enclosing class, enum, or extension type declaration.*

 ### Discussion

-This proposal includes support for adding the declaring header parameters to the scope of the class, as proposed by Slava Egorov.
+This design includes support for adding the primary constructor parameters to the scope of the class, as proposed by Slava Egorov.

 The scoping structure is highly unusual because the formal parameter list of a primary constructor is located outside the class body, and still the